aymericzip/intlayer/docs/en-GB/intlayer_editor.md

 ### 1. Enable the Editor in your intlayer.config.ts file

-In your Intlayer configuration file, you can customize the editor settings:
+In your Intlayer configuration file, you can customise the editor settings:

 ```typescript fileName="intlayer.config.ts" codeFormat="typescript"
 import type { IntlayerConfig } from "intlayer";